matplotlib/matplotlib.org/README.md

 prerequisites:

 * Create a DigitalOcean API token, and pass it to the inventory generator by setting the `DO_API_TOKEN` environment variable.
+The API token must have access to the following scopes:
+    - Read: droplet, firewall, monitoring, project, ssh_key
+    - Create: droplet
+    - Update: droplet, monitoring, project
-* If you are creating a new droplet, and want to configure DNS as well, then create a CloudFlare API token, and pass it to the Ansible playbook by setting the `CLOUDFLARE_TOKEN` environment variable.
+* If you are creating a new droplet, and want to configure DNS as well, then create a CloudFlare API token with DNS edit permissions, and pass it to the Ansible playbook by setting the `CLOUDFLARE_TOKEN` environment variable.
 * Set the vault decryption password of the Ansible vaulted file with our secrets.
 This may be done by setting the `ANSIBLE_VAULT_PASSWORD_FILE` environment variable to point to a file containing the password.